How Do You Become a Graphic Designer? The First 5 Steps

 What about free graphic design courses you can find online—isn’t that the best option for an up-and-comer who doesn’t want college debt?

-Graphic design is one of those fields where there’s no clear rules on how to start a career.
+Graphic design is one of those fields where there are no clear rules on how to start a career.
 Some professions—like doctor or lawyer or licensed teacher—have very clear pathways for training.
 You must go to university.
 You must get certified.
 It’s not negotiable.

 Becoming a graphic designer is a little different.
 There’s endless debate between self-taught and schooled designers, and whether formal training is really “worth it”.